 If you look at the handle, you’ll notice that it comes with handle controls that help you transition from hard floors to carpet with a push of a button.

-It has a bumper strip that protects furniture from scratched.
+It has a bumper strip that protects furniture from scratches.
 The body also has an LED strip that helps with visibility.

 In terms of functionality, the Brilliant and Marin will yield similar results because it has the same set of tools.
-Biggest differences are the handle control, bumper strip and LED lighting found in the Brilliant variant.
+The most significant differences are the handle control, bumper strip, and LED lighting found in the Brilliant variant.

-If you like to have this extra features and don’t mind spending the extra $400 go for this but if you’re just the deep cleaning capabilities of the motorized floor tool then go with the Marin and save the $400 for the extra bags and filters.
+If you like to have these extra features and don’t mind spending the additional $400, go for this, but if you’re just the deep cleaning capabilities of the motorized floor tool, then go with the Marin and save the $400 for the extra bags and filters.

-All Miele Complete C3 variants come with a 22 foot power cord that has a cord rewind.
-When you combine it with the length of the hose and wand the reach would extend to 36 feet.
+All Miele Complete C3 variants come with a 22-foot power cord that has a cord rewind.
+When you combine it with the length of the hose and wand, the reach will extend to 36 feet.

-If you look at Miele USA’s website, all C3 variants come with a 7 year warranty on the casing and motor and a 1 year warranty on the other components.
-A bit disappointing considering that Dyson and Shark backs theirs up with a 5 year warranty on the whole vacuum.
+If you look at Miele USA’s website, all C3 variants come with a seven-year warranty on the casing and motor and a one year warranty on the other components.
+A bit disappointing considering that Dyson and Shark back theirs up with a five-year warranty on the whole vacuum.